codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-1-getting-started.md

 `Sample webpage:` [Bootstrap it!](https://codepen.io/codenart/full/bYvVNy/ "ext")

 In the next tutorial, we'll talk about Bootstrap's components and utilities classes.
-We'll also apply them to create the navigation bar of the sample webpage above.
+We'll also apply them to create the navigation bar and the header of the sample webpage above.